Powered by SchoolDash

 Environment: About average.
 Air pollution and traffic accidents are quite low, while crime is roughly average.

-Sixth form: About average.
-Attainment is poor, progress is about average and destinations at 18 (allowing for attainment) are above average.
+Sixth form: Below average.
+Attainment is poor, progress is below average and destinations at 18 (allowing for attainment) are above average.

 Attainment: Below average.
 Up to age 16 it is below average, while at ages 16-18 it is poor.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)